mikrono/tModLoaderWiki_kr_ko/ItemLoader.md

 ### public static void DrawHair(Player player, ref bool drawHair, ref bool drawAltHair)

+Calls the item's head equipment texture's DrawHair hook, then all GlobalItem.DrawHair hooks.

 ### public static bool DrawHead(Player player)

+Calls the item's head equipment texture's DrawHead hook, then all GlobalItem.DrawHead hooks, until one of them returns false.
+Returns true if none of them return false.

 ### public static Item GetWing(Player player, bool social = false)

+Returns the wing item that the player is functionally using.
+If player.wingsLogic has been modified, so no equipped wing can be found to match what the player is using, this creates a new Item object to return.

 ### public static void VerticalWingSpeeds(Player player, ref float ascentWhenFalling, ref float ascentWhenRising, ref float maxCanAscendMultiplier, ref float maxAscentMultiplier, ref float constantAscend)

+If the player is using wings, this uses the result of GetWing, and calls ModItem.VerticalWingSpeeds then all GlobalItem.VerticalWingSpeeds hooks.

 ### public static void HorizontalWingSpeeds(Player player)

+If the player is using wings, this uses the result of GetWing, and calls ModItem.HorizontalWingSpeeds then all GlobalItem.HorizontalWingSpeeds hooks.

 ### public static void WingUpdate(Player player, bool inUse)

+If wings can be seen on the player, calls the player's wing's equipment texture's WingUpdate and all GlobalItem.WingUpdate hooks.

 ### public static void Update(Item item, ref float gravity, ref float maxFallSpeed)

+Calls ModItem.Update, then all GlobalItem.Update hooks.

 ### public static void PostUpdate(Item item)

+Calls ModItem.PostUpdate and all GlobalItem.PostUpdate hooks.

 ### public static void GrabRange(Item item, Player player, ref int grabRange)

+Calls ModItem.GrabRange, then all GlobalItem.GrabRange hooks.

 ### public static bool GrabStyle(Item item, Player player)

+Calls all GlobalItem.GrabStyle hooks then ModItem.GrabStyle, until one of them returns true.
+Returns whether any of the hooks returned true.

 ### public static bool OnPickup(Item item, Player player)

+Calls all GlobalItem.OnPickup hooks then ModItem.OnPickup, until one of the returns false.
+Returns true if all of the hooks return true.

 ### public static Color?
 GetAlpha(Item item, Color lightColor)

+Calls all GlobalItem.GetAlpha hooks then ModItem.GetAlpha, until one of them returns a color, and returns that color.
+Returns null if all of the hooks return null.

 ### public static bool PreDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, ref float rotation, ref float scale)

+Returns the "and" operator on the results of ModItem.PreDrawInWorld and all GlobalItem.PreDrawInWorld hooks.

 ### public static void PostDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, float rotation, float scale)

+Calls ModItem.PostDrawInWorld, then all GlobalItem.PostDrawInWorld hooks.

 ### public static bool PreDrawInInventory(Item item, SpriteBatch spriteBatch, Vector2 position, Rectangle frame, Color drawColor, Color itemColor, Vector2 origin, float scale)

+Returns the "and" operator on the results of all GlobalItem.PreDrawInInventory hooks and ModItem.PreDrawInInventory.

 ### public static void PostDrawInInventory(Item item, SpriteBatch spriteBatch, Vector2 position, Rectangle frame, Color drawColor, Color itemColor, Vector2 origin, float scale)

+Calls ModItem.PostDrawInInventory, then all GlobalItem.PostDrawInInventory hooks.

 ### public static void HoldoutOffset(float gravDir, int type, ref Vector2 offset)